 Peter Glenser QC

-He is regularly involved in criminal cases that involve the use of firearms and, prior to taking silk, was regularly instructed as a leading junior by the SPA and the Complex Crime Unit.
+He is very regularly involved in criminal cases that involve the use of firearms and are of the utmost gravity.

 Background and Expertise